 The arrangement means all of the company’s debt can be transported into one manageable monthly payment, so it can carry on trading without worrying about the threat of liquidation or winding-up orders.
 Petitions or liquidations are being threatened.

 The conditions of a CVA (known as the CVA proposal) are a binding contract for all parties, including creditors.
-Usually, they provide lower monthly outgoings for the business while eliminating the pressure of any legal action while the CVA is active.
+Usually, they provide lower monthly outgoings for the business while eliminating the pressure of legal action while the CVA is active.

 Pre-packaged or traditional administration will halt all legal action against a company.
 This will also stop creditors from winding up the company and give you time to explore your options.